second-state/evm-benchmark/Tutorial.md

 }
 ```

-Most Arguments just like binary code testcase format, but there are something shoudld be notice :
+Most Arguments just like binary code testcase format, but there are something should be notice :

 * ```codeFile``` : If use  ```*.sol``` for input, ejudge will build it with solidity compiler to generate binary code.
-* ```data``` : usually a contract required a input to determine  which function should be execute.
-Some tools like Remix can provide such information in simple method.
+* ```data``` : usually, a contract required a input to determine which function should be execute.
+Some tools like ```Remix``` can provide such information with simple steps.

 Then, put both files in a folder named ```testcase```.